 Chemist: The Chemist is a descendant of FFIII’s Scholar, and while it’s more useful that its predecessor, it’s still more trouble than it’s worth.
 It grants small boosts to strength, defence and speed, with a small penalty to magic.
 Its innate ability is Medicine/Pharmacology, which doubles the effects of Potions and Ethers.
 Its job command is Drink, which allows it to gobble special stat-enhancing potions, and while they’re certainly helpful, they only work on the user.
 The real novelty, however, is its Mix ability, which allows it to combine two items to produce a positive or negative effect.
 The problem is that you need a table to look up the possible results, and that few of them are actually any good.
 The job’s other abilities are Recover and Revive, which are free versions of the Esuna and Life spells, but each take up an ability slot, which essentially kills their usefulness.
 Bottom line: you can safely bypass this job.
 It can equip robes, daggers and staves.

-Dancer: Yet another newcomer, which certainly makes a lasting impression in the outfit department, as Galuf has apparently forgotten all about pants.
+Dancer: Yet another newcomer, which certainly makes a lasting impression in the outfit department, as Galuf has apparently forgotten all about trousers.
 Here, have some Brain Bleach™.
 Despite its lack of innates, the Dancer is an interesting job.
 It grants modest boosts to strength, defence and speed, with a small penalty to magic, and its job command, Dance, randomly performs one of four dances.
 Sword Dance is the best, dealing four times the damage of a normal attack.
 On top of that, the job can use three unique pieces of equipment that raise the probability of Sword Dance occurring to 50%.
 The Dancer’s other perk is its final ability.
 While it’s called Equip Ribbons, it actually includes the aforementioned Dancer-specific gear as well.
 So not only is this the only way for any character to have protection from negative status effects (which is vital when facing the final boss), it’ll also allow them to make good use of Sword Dance with any job.
 The Dancer can equip light armour and daggers.

 Dragoon: I’ve always been partial to Dragoons, but while they still have their usual perks, they get somewhat shortchanged this time around, which is a pity.
 The armour is heavily inspired by FFIV’s Kain, Butz/Bartz even pushing the similarity to the point of cloning.
 The Dragoon has no innate abilities, but offers sizeable boosts to strength and defence, and a more modest boost to speed, with a significant penalty to magic.
 Its job command is Jump, which will send it flying (and out of reach of damage) then crashing down on an enemy’s head, dealing double damage if equipped with a spear.
 With Dragon Spears and the 2 Weapons/Dual-Wield ability, this is a potent strategy against Shinryu.
 The problem is that spears don’t work with Double Grip/Two-Handed or Magic Sword, which limits the Dragoon’s overall usefulness.
 On top of that, its other abilities are lacklustre.
 The Dragoon can equip heavy armour, shields, spears and daggers.

-Samurai: Another great melee job that will become recurrent, the Samurai offers a significant boost to strength and defence, and a tiny one to speed, with a sizeable penalty to magic.
+Samurai: Another great melee job that will become recurrent in the series, the Samurai offers a significant boost to strength and defence, and a tiny one to speed, with a sizeable penalty to magic.
 Its wonderful innate ability is called Evade/Shirahadori, frequently allowing it to avoid physical attacks.
 Its job command, Gil Toss/Zeninage, attacks all enemies with the party’s hard-earned cash (don’t ask…).
 While it deals hefty damage, especially at higher levels, it’s pretty wasteful, so save it for endgame bosses, where it truly shines.
 The job’s final ability is called Slash/Iainuki, which takes an extra turn, but attempts to instantly kill all enemies on screen.
 However, while it sounds great on paper, it can miss, and most later-game enemies are immune to it, so it’s not worth the hassle.
 The Samurai can equip heavy armour, shields, daggers and katana.
 The latter work with Double Grip/Two-Handed and also have a higher critical hit rate than swords.
 The downside is that they won’t work with Magic Sword.
 Can’t have everything, right?

 Mimic/Mime: Remember that one job from the Water Crystal that you couldn’t get right away?
 Well, this is it.
 It requires extra effort to obtain, but it’s an interesting option.
 The Mimic/Mime looks exactly like a Normal/Freelancer, except with a cape.
 Galuf will be gone by the time you obtain the job, so he doesn’t have a costume.
 The Mimic/Mime functions a lot like the Normal/Freelancer, in that it inherits innate abilities and the highest stat boosts from all the other jobs a character has mastered, except Berserk.
 It also has one more ability slot than the Normal/Freelancer (it won’t have the Item command by default), which allows for more flexibility.
 However, since it’s also limited in its equipment, it will have to waste one of those slots if it wants to use a Ribbon, or any weapon other than a dagger, rod or staff (it can still equip any armour though).
 Its job command is Mimic, which replaces its Fight command and lets it reproduce the last action a party member has taken.
 Mimicking Item still consumes the corresponding item from the party’s inventory, mimicking randomised abilities like Terrain/Gaia or Dance still randomises the outcome and mimicking Gil Toss/Zeninage still uses up money, but mimicking spells will not deplete the user’s MP.
 It requires correct timing in combat, but the Mimic/Mime is a great way to boost a mage’s versatility, if the enemy doesn’t use status effects.